threedworld-mit/tdw/Documentation/lessons/core_concepts/avatars.md

 ![](images/avatar_y.png)

-This still isn't a very good image.
+This is a *little* better (the camera is now above floor level) but still not great.
 Let's rotate the avatar's **sensor container** (its camera) for a better view of the scene:

 ```python
 from tdw.controller import Controller